TheNeuralBit/theneuralbit-com/content/anagranimate.md

 Yet again, I followed Mike Bostock's lead here.
 I knew I wanted to use a force layout to create something like his
 [Multi-Foci Force Layout](http://bl.ocks.org/mbostock/1021953).
-My idea was that each character would have a foci associated with it, which is set based on the letter's position in the string.
-I then used the same approach as Bostock's Multi-Foci Layout to attrach each character to it's foci.
-When toggling strings we simply change these foci positions and the letters shuffle around.
-To make things more interesting I also added a few more features:
+My idea was that each character would have a focus associated with it, which is set based on the letter's position in the string.
+I then used the same approach as Bostock's Multi-Foci Layout to attract each character to its focus.
+When toggling strings we simply change these focus positions and the letters will shuffle around.
+To make things more interesting I also added a few more
+features:

 * Mousing over the logo triggers the transition
 * Collision forces between the letters